ROKIT-Healthcare/InFusionSurf/README.md

 python setup.py install
 ```

-You also need to tiny-cuda-nn pytorch extension via https://github.com/NVlabs/tiny-cuda-nn
+You also need to install tiny-cuda-nn pytorch extension at https://github.com/NVlabs/tiny-cuda-nn.

 ## Run
 You can run an optimization using: